tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

       <td>Alternative vaccination given</td>
       <td>completed</td>
       <td>ALTGIVN</td>
-      <td>This record identifies the vaccine replaced by an alternative, relevant only to NIS events</td>
+      <td>This record identifies the vaccine replaced by an alternative, relevant only to NIS events.
+Deprecated, retained for backward compatibility.</td>
     </tr>
     <tr>
       <td>Given overseas</td>
       <td>completed</td>
       <td>GIVNOS</td>
-      <td>&nbsp;</td>
+      <td>Immunisation not given in NZ.
+Lot numbers and expiry dates, route and site are optional.</td>
     </tr>
     <tr>
       <td>Historic vaccination</td>
       <td>completed</td>
       <td>HSTGIVN</td>
-      <td>A vaccination given in NZ prior to 2005 or was not recorded in NIR prior to December 2023 for which complete details are not available SHOULD have statusReason='HSTGIVN'</td>
+      <td>Immunisation given in NZ prior to 2005 or was not recorded in NIR prior to December 2023, for which complete details are not available SHOULD have statusReason="HSTGIVN".
+Lot numbers and expiry dates, route and body site are optional.</td>
     </tr>
     <tr>
       <td>Deleted, invalidated, duplicate of a good record</td>
       <td>entered-in-error</td>
       <td><em>any</em></td>
-      <td>Does not match any planned event.</td>
+      <td>Does not match any planned event.
+Most fields are optional but should preserve any previous values.</td>
     </tr>
   </tbody>
 </table>